davedoesdev/mqlobber/README.md

 > `warning` event

-Emmited by a `MQlobberServer` object when a recoverable error occurs.
+Emited by a `MQlobberServer` object when a recoverable error occurs.
 This will usually be due to an error on an individual request or multiplexed stream.

 Note that if there are no `warning` event listeners registered then the error